grokify/spectrum/README.md

 # Features

 * Supports Postman scripts by accepting an optional base Postman 2.0 spec that contains information not readily stored in Swagger Spec to support functions such as OAuth Password Grant.
+* Supports override base URL parameter to support a Postman environment variable for the URL hostname using the `PostmanURLBase` config property, e.g. `{{MY_SERVER}}/restapi`
-* Supports override URL hostname parameter to support a Postman environment variable for the URL hostname, e.g. `https://{{MY_HOSTNAME}}/restapi`
+* Supports override URL hostname parameter to support a Postman environment variable for the URL hostname using the `PostmanURLHostname` config property, e.g. `https://{{MY_HOSTNAME}}/restapi`
 * Supports additional headers, e.g. authorization headers using enviroment variables, e.g. `Authorization: Bearer {{myAccessToken}}`

 These are all used in the included example discussed below.